BranchMetrics/android-branch-deep-linking-attribution/README.md

 We're working on a work around as well as campaigning the Chrome team to change this.
 If you work at Google, or know someone there, please help.

-7 - __My Note 3 or Samsung Galaxy S4 default browser always take me to the Play Store__

-Unfortunately, there is an unknown issue related to the default browser of those 2 devices which prevents us from opening up the app with some standard methods.
-We're working to resolve this.

 ## Installation

 Current compiled SDK footprint is *40kb*